DAHeath/DAHeath.github.io/index.markdown

 ## About Me

 Hi!
-I\'m David Heath, a Computer Science PhD candidate studying cryptography at Georgia Tech.
+I\'m David Heath, a cryptographer and recent PhD recipient from Georgia Tech.
+In Fall of 2022, I will join UIUC as an assistant professor.
 My research focuses on [Secure Multiparty Computation (MPC)](https://en.wikipedia.org/wiki/Secure_multi-party_computation).
-So far, my research \- done in collaboration with my advisor [Vlad Kolesnikov](https://www.cc.gatech.edu/~vlad/) and others \- has improved two important areas of cryptography:
+My research \- done in collaboration with my thesis advisor [Vlad Kolesnikov](https://www.cc.gatech.edu/~vlad/) and others \- has improved two important areas of cryptography:

-* *Practical Zero Knowledge*.
-Together with my collaborators, I have made important advances in the field of [Zero Knowledge (ZK)](https://en.wikipedia.org/wiki/Zero-knowledge_proof) Proofs.
-In particular, my research shows it is possible to run ZK proofs of very large proofs [quite efficiently](https://www.computer.org/csdl/proceedings-article/sp/2021/893400b538/1t0x9pFe8tq).
 * *Two Party Computation*.
   [Garbled Circuits (GC)](https://en.wikipedia.org/wiki/Garbled_circuit) is a foundational technique in MPC that allows two parties to securely compute